pingcap/docs-cn/v2.1/tools/tidb-binlog-cluster.md

         -addr string
             the address through which Drainer provides the service (-addr="192.168.0.13:8249") -c int
-            the number of the concurrency of the downstream for synchronization.
+            the number of the concurrency of the downstream for replication.
 The bigger the value, the better throughput performance of the concurrency (1 by default).
         -config string
             the directory of the configuration file.
 Drainer reads the configuration file first.
             If the corresponding configuration exists in the command line parameters, Drainer uses the configuration of the command line parameters to cover that of the configuration file.